 Measurement of fair value of derivative instruments is based on the valuation techniques that are generally accepted by the market participants such as the discounted cash flow or option pricing models.
+Fair value of forward currency exchange is usually determined by using the forward currency rate.

-- 4) There was no transfer among fair value hierarchies for the years ended December 31, 2023 and 2022. - Non derivative mandatorily measured at fair value through profit or loss Balance on January 1, 2023 (same as balance on December 31, -2023) Balance on January 1, 2022 \$ Elimination through consolidation (7, 113)Balance on December 31, 2022 - Reconciliation of Level 3 financial assets 5)
+- 4) There was no transfer among fair value hierarchies for the years ended December 31, 2024 and 2023. - 5) Reconciliation of Level 3 financial assets n mandatorily neasured at fair value through profit or loss Balance on January 1, 2024 (same as balance on December 31, 2024) \$ Balance on January 1, 2023 (same as balance on December 31, 2023) \$ -

-Quantified information on significant unobservable inputs (Level 3) used in fair value 6) measurement
+6) Quantified information on significant unobservable inputs (Level 3) used in fair value measurement